 The holidays can indirectly affect your vehicle’s condition as well.
 Salting the road to prevent ice can also corrode the underside of your car.
 The corrosion heightens the chance of a serious malfunction on the road.

-In fact, stressed drivers are more likely to drive drunk, which ties back to item #3.
+And that’s just a made-up example involving a busy, working dad.
+Stressed drivers are also more likely to drive drunk, which brings us back to item #3.